awwad/uptane/README.md

 >>> dd.write_to_live()
 ```

-In the **Primary's window**, the Primary client now performs an update,
+In the Primary's window (2), the Primary client now performs an update,
 retrieving the new metadata we generated.

 ```python
 >>> dp.update_cycle()
 ```

-Next, in the **Director's window**, we simulate the replay attack, trying to
+Next, in the services window, we simulate the replay attack, trying to
 distribute the out-of-date metadata backed up earlier, effectively rolling back
 the timestamp file to a previous version.
 ```python